 Once we arrived in the morning, we got off of the big ferry and hopped on a smaller one to take us to the point where Universal Studios Japan is located along the coast.
 When we arrived, we grabbed some McDonald's for breakfast and then headed into the park.
 It was awesome!

 It looked like a fantasy American town and it was so clean and nice that it left me amazed.
 Sarah and I started off with the biggest and best roller coaster in the park.
-From there, we hit up Terminator 2 3D (awesome...and very 3D), Back to the Future, Spiderman (also very cool in 3D), and some other rides.
+From there, we hit up Terminator 2 3D (awesome...and very 3D),

 It was an AWESOME day of fun with our friends.
 We all got pretty tired pretty quickly, but we held out most of the day.